dotnet/designs/accepted/2020/net5/net5.md

 ![](pic02.png)

 There are a lot of names and version numbers.
-Knowing who is compatible with who is impossible with a decoder ring.
+Knowing who is compatible with who is impossible without a decoder ring.
 We've simplified this greatly with .NET Standard, but this still requires a table that maps .NET Standard versions to .NET implementation versions.